Yushi-Y/HuggingFace-medQA/README.md

 # AI-term-2
-Coding Courseworks for MSc AI at Imperial College London.
+Coding Courseworks for AI at Imperial College London.